Umbrellaox/CleveRender/README.md

 * Alpha Blend
 * PBR material

-> Appreciate Zauonlok's guide, Ssloy's Tiny Render course, and the reference videos on YouTube, I really benefited a lot.
+> Appreciates for Zauonlok's guide, Ssloy's Tiny Render course, and the reference videos on YouTube, I really benefited a lot.